 General age recommendations are given, but every child is different.
-Check Common Sense Media or the Internet Movie Database’s Parents’ Guide for specific information about each film that will help you determine whether the movie is appropriate for your children.
+Check Common Sense Media or the IMDb Parents’ Guide for specific information about each film that will help you determine whether the movie is appropriate for your children.

-Age rec: Common Sense Media recommends it for ages 6 and up, but even my easily-frightened daughter would have enjoyed this movie in preschool.
+Age rec: Common Sense Media recommends it for ages 6 and older, but even my easily-frightened daughter would have enjoyed this movie in preschool.

-Age rec: Common Sense Media approves both versions for age five and up, but I recommend this gentle classic for all ages.
+Age rec: Common Sense Media approves both versions for ages 5 and older, but I'd recommend this gentle classic for all ages.

-Age rec: Common Sense Media recommends it for children age 9, but round up if your child is emotionally sensitive.
+Age rec: Common Sense Media recommends it for children ages 9 and older, but round up if your child is emotionally sensitive.
 The movie is as good as the book, which means there will be tears, and they might not all be coming from your child.

-Age rec: An act of race-based violence committed in the past is central to the plot, resulting in a Common Sense Media recommendation for ages 10 and up.
+Age rec: An act of race-based violence committed in the past is central to the plot, resulting in a Common Sense Media recommendation for ages 10 and older.

-Age rec: Common Sense Media recommends it for children 7 and up; although some things went over her head, my daughter enjoyed it at age 5.
+Age rec: Common Sense Media recommends it for children ages 7 and older.
+Although some things went over her head, my daughter enjoyed it at age 5.

 The English language has changed so much in the past century that many classic children’s novels are now virtually impenetrable to young people.
 Movies can help bridge the gap, engaging kids in stories so that they understand there is something worth working for underneath the archaic language.

-Age rec: Common Sense Media recommends it for ages 11 and up.
-My 6-year-old had lots of questions about the historical aspects of the story, but thoroughly enjoyed and understood the relationships among sisters.
+Age rec: Common Sense Media recommends it for ages 10 and older.
+My 6-year-old watched the 1994 version and had lots of questions about the historical aspects of the story, but thoroughly enjoyed and understood the relationships among sisters.